-- Significant negative impact through loss of up to 40 ha good quality land at Deerhurst, and possibly at Buscot. - Potential for farm interference during construction of pipeline sections. - Impacts should be largely temporary. - Potentially significant loss of floodplain area at Deerhurst, requires further evaluation. - Other significant drainage impacts unlikely.
+- Significant negative impact through loss of up to 40 ha good quality land at Deerhurst, and at Buscot. - Potential for farm interference during construction of pipeline sections. - Impacts should be largely temporary. - Potentially significant loss of floodplain area at Deerhurst and Buscot, requires further evaluation. - Other significant drainage impacts unlikely.

-- Severe temporary impacts during construction of pipeline/tunnel through the AONB. - Need for adequate restoration of works following pipeline laying. - Tunnelling preferred to pipeline where possible as this will minimise surface disturbance. - Extension of pipeline to Abingdon, missing out Buscot, felt to be an advantage. - Riverside installations will have a significant, permanent landscape and visual impact.
+- Severe temporary impacts during construction of pipeline/tunnel through the AONB. - Need for adequate restoration of works following pipeline laying. - Tunnelling preferred to pipeline where possible as this will minimise surface disturbance. - Riverside installations will have a significant, permanent landscape and visual impact.